 What is a Perspective Piece?

-These are personal essays that touch upon challenges you may have faced abroad as a minority, good or bad.
+These are personal essays that touch upon identity-related challenges you may have faced abroad.
+Study abroad is a different experience for everyone, and your race, religion, and gender identity among other things will often have an impact on your time abroad.
 Perspective Pieces provide support and one-of-a-kind insight from students who have experienced it firsthand.
 They are typically provided as a student resource in pre-departure materials or as requested during application season.
 Please note, Perspective Pieces can be shared anonymously, if preferred.

 If you feel your identity (in any form you see fit) has significantly affected your time abroad, we encourage you to write a Perspective Piece.
 No one can speak for every experience, but collectively we can work to provide resources to prepare other students interested in studying abroad.